whatisnuclear/website/half-life.md

 Learn more about [the math here]({% link math-behind-radioactive-decay.html %}).

+This graph depicts a single nuclide with its single half-life decaying to stability.
+Nuclear waste is typically composed of thousands of different [nuclides]({% link isotopes.md %}) that each have their own unique half-life, and often decay to other radioactive daughter nuclides before making it to stability.

 Learn about solutions to nuclear waste [here]({% link waste.md %}).

 <script src='https://cdn.plot.ly/plotly-2.16.1.min.js'></script>